Proposterious/independent-project/UPDATES.md

 ### Sunday April 21st, 2024

 Continue to update website as the deadline is the following day (April 22nd).
 Make vast improvements within the [scripts folder](project/hardware/manager/scripts) in addition to creating static sound files for a heightened experience with the chat assistant.

+### Monday April 22nd, 2024

+Completely set up Raspberry Pi 5 with the Raspberry Pi OS, preferred onboard packages, and allow access through VNC (Virtual Network Connection).
+Research and understand how Raspberry OS (derived from Linux Debian OS) installs/handles commands.

+### Tuesday April 23rd, 2024

+Brainstorm how to best use the Raspberry Pi 5 when it would be stored inside the robot casing.
+VNC should handle most of these issues but an additional power source (battery packs) will be required to support motors and such.

+### Wednesday April 24th, 2024

+Get closer to completing all of the user-robot interaction related scripts in addition to figuring out which features will be excluded from the final product.

+### Thursday April 25th, 2024

+Decide the best course of action for building the casing of the robot.
+According to peers, the PIRL contains a 3d printer open for use, I will need to discuss with teachers to get a better understanding of 3d printing.
+Spent time sketching a detailed design prior to printing as well.